ArvindB75/Project-4-BRFSS-Health/README.md

   - BMI plays a pivotal role in the onset of diabetes.
   - Smoking is strongly associated with cardiovascular and pulmonary pathologies.
-  - Osteoarthritis is profoundly linked with age.
+  - Arthritis is profoundly linked with age.
   - Women are more susceptible to depression compared to men.

 - **Recommendations**: